OSHA Hearing Protection Requirements

 Understanding Sudden Bursts of Noise

-Prolonged Noise Exposure
+OSHA’s Noise Exposure Limits

 Hearing damage from noise exposure is based on how long the exposure lasts and how loud the noise actually is.
 OSHA has identified how long someone can be exposed to different levels of sound without hearing protection before it becomes unsafe.